1. Dracula's Guest (1914)

 This allows him to transform into a bat at will, but instead of using ability to suck blood, he fights injustice, corruption, evil and greed.

-So they made Dracula into a fucking superhero?
+So they made Dracula a fucking vigilante?

 HA HA HA.